Tevfik Rüştü Aras: Political career

 When the Law on the Maintenance of Order was effected on 4 March 1925, he was the Minister of Foreign Affairs in the third İsmet İnönü government.
 He stayed in office by keeping his position in all the cabinets until Atatürk died.
 He implemented Atatürk's foreign policy, held good relations with neighbouring countries and opposition to hegemonic powers.
 He visited Russia three times at the invitation of Maxim Litvinov, the People's Commissar for Foreign Affairs of the Soviet Union.
 These visits took place in 1926 (Odessa), and in 1936 and 1937 (Moscow).

+In 1933, he met with Bulgarian Prime Minister Mushanov in Plovdiv, because of the incident in Razgrad, where the Turkish cemetery was attacked.
+Aras claimed that the situation was stabilized and that the incident was an attempted provocation.

 Aras was elected as the president of League of Nations during the Special Session of the Assembly Convened for the Purpose of Considering the Request of the Kingdom of Egypt for Admission to the League of Nations in Geneva, on 26–27 May 1937.

 He was removed from his position as Foreign Minister right after Ataturk's passing away by the new Head of Republic Ismet Inonu.
 Aras and Inonu had different opinions in foreign affairs especially in Soviet relations, Inonu believed that Aras was more loyal to Ataturk rather than the government and conducting foreign affairs directly with him and finally Inonu had suspected Aras for lobbying against him before the Head of Republic election.
 This conflict prompted Aras to take his place in the opposition to Inonu.
 He supported the establishment of the Democratic Party (DP), but was soon dismissed by the DP following his attempt to include socialist ideas into the party program.
 He advocated for a conciliatory policy towards the Soviet Union to which the DP did not agree to.
 He then was also involved in the establishment of the New Turkey Party in 1961.

-Aras was appointed as ambassador to the United Kingdom in 1939 since he was removed and stayed in London for three and a half years.
+Aras was appointed ambassador to the United Kingdom in 1939 since he was removed and stayed in London for three and a half years.
 He retired in 1943 and published some stories in the Istanbul press (especially in the newspaper Tan).
 He took office as chairman of the board of Turkiye Is Bankasi, a Turkish Bank.